ibm-cloud-docs/Cloudant/security/access-iam.md

 {: #introduction-iam-ai}

 This document describes the integration of {{site.data.keyword.cloudantfull}} with {{site.data.keyword.cloud_notm}} Identity and
 Access Management.
-It discusses the differences between {{site.data.keyword.cloudant_short_notm}}'s Legacy access controls and {{site.data.keyword.cloud_notm}} IAM's access controls.
+It discusses the differences between {{site.data.keyword.cloudant_short_notm}}'s legacy access controls and {{site.data.keyword.cloud_notm}} IAM's access controls.
 Next, it looks at the advantages and disadvantages of each to help you decide which to use.
 Then, we discuss how to use IAM within
 {{site.data.keyword.cloudant_short_notm}}'s client libraries and by using HTTP calls.
 Finally, we end with a reference